 Recipes With Bragg Liquid Aminos

-You can substitute Bragg Liquid Aminos 1:1 in any recipe that calls for soy sauce.
+You can substitute Bragg Liquid Aminos with a ratio of 1:1 in any recipe that calls for soy sauce.
 If you need a thicker consistency such as would be provided by adding tamari to a sauce, whisk in a little bit of flour, corn starch, or arrowroot, or even a pat of butter, depending on the cooking method.

 Where to Buy Bragg Liquid Aminos